 Read the full review: Canon EOS 5D Mark IV

 2. Nikon D810

 Nikon's full-frame favorite combines sky-high resolution with solid build and value

 Sensor: Full-frame CMOS | Megapixels: 36.3MP | Autofocus: 51-point AF, 15 cross-type | Screen type: 3.2-inch, 1,229,000 dots | Maximum continuous shooting speed: 5fps | Movies: 1080p | User level: Expert

-The full frame Nikon D810 might be getting a little old compared to rivals, but the Nikon is still a great buy.
-It's built like a tank, it handles beautifully and it doesn't cost the earth.
-It's expensive compared to APS-C DSLRs, but for a pro camera it's actually quite cheap, and Nikon has ditched the anti-aliasing filter usually placed in front of DSLR sensors in order to maximise its formidable resolution.
+The full-frame Nikon D810 might be getting a little old compared to rivals (there are rumors we might see a replacement later this year), but this Nikon is still a great buy.
+It's built like a tank, it handles beautifully and it doesn't cost the earth - well, when compared to the EOS 5D Mark IV that is.
+The D810 follows the D800E and ditches the anti-aliasing filter that's usually placed in front of DSLR sensor.
+This is in order to maximise its formidable resolution, which while it has been eclipsed by the Canon EOS 5DS and Sony Alpha A7R II, still delivers stunning results with huge amounts of detail.
 If you're into sports, action and wildlife photography, the Nikon D5 and D500 have faster continuous shooting speeds, but neither can match the D810's outright image quality and value for money.